DjangoFreeman101/markov_next_word_predictor/README.md

 # Markov Chain — Next Word Predictor

 A next-word prediction engine built from scratch in Python, with an interactive Streamlit web interface.
-No ML libraries — just probability theory and linear algebra.
+No ML libraries, just probability theory and linear algebra.

 ## Live Demo
-👉 [Try it here](https://your-app.streamlit.app) ← update this link after deployment
+[Try it here](https://your-app.streamlit.app) ← update this link after deployment

 ## What it does
 - Trains a Markov chain transition matrix on any text corpus you provide